privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 !!! important

-    While simply evading censorship in itself is relatively easy, hiding the fact that you are evading the censorship system from the censors can be very problematic.
+    While simply evading censorship itself is relatively easy, hiding the fact that you are evading the censorship system from the censors can be very problematic.

     You should consider what aspects of the network your adversary can observe, and whether you have plausible deniability for your actions.
 For example, using encrypted DNS can help you bypass rudimentary censorship systems based solely on DNS, but it cannot truly hide what you are visiting from your ISP.
 A VPN or Tor can help hide what you are visiting from the network administrators, but cannot hide that you are using those networks.
 Pluggable transports like Obfs4proxy, Meek or Shadowsocks can help you evade firewalls that block common VPN protocols or Tor, but an adversary can still figure out that you are actively trying to bypass their censorship system as opposed to just protecting your privacy through probing or deep packet inspection.

-You must always consider the risks involved with trying to bypass censorship, what the potential consequences are, and how sophistcated your adversary may be.
-Be extra cautious with your software selection, and have a back up plan in case you are caught.
+You must always consider the risks involved with trying to bypass censorship, what the potential consequences are, and how sophisticated your adversary may be.
+Be extra cautious with your software selection, and have a backup plan in case you are caught.

 ## Common Misconceptions